Lisk (LSK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lisk Historical Price

-According to the latest data gathered on Lisk live price page, the current price of Lisk is 0.549699USD.
-The circulating supply of Lisk(LSK) is 182.72M LSK , giving it a market capitalization of $100.44M.
+According to the latest data gathered on Lisk live price page, the current price of Lisk is 0.497867USD.
+The circulating supply of Lisk(LSK) is 183.24M LSK , giving it a market capitalization of $91.15M.

 The Lisk Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LSK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.